An Open Label Clinical Trial to Evaluate the Efficacy and Safety of PRAX-628 in Adult Patients with Primary Generalized Tonic-Clonic Seizures

 You may be eligible to participate in this study if you:

-- Are 18 years of age or older
+• Are 18 years of age or older

-- have tried two or more anti-seizures medications but did not achieve sustained freedom from seizures.
+• Have tried two or more anti-seizures medications but did not achieve sustained freedom from seizures

+People with certain medical conditions or taking some medications may not be eligible for this study.
 People who are considering becoming a mother or father during the study are not eligible to participate.
+The study staff will discuss the eligibility criteria with you if you are interested in taking part.

 What is involved for me?

-- Study participants will be randomly assigned to receive the study drug or placebo in addition to their existing anti-epileptic medications, for a period of 8 weeks.
+receiving the study drug in addition to their existing anti-epileptic medications, for a period of 8 weeks. - All participants will have the opportunity to continue taking the investigatinal medication after completion of the trial.

 Participants will also undertake the following procedures, tests and assessments.